Inline risk · Updates instantly as you answer · 14 sec

 - Live Coaching Module: surfaced talking points and remediation guidance inline during customer workshops, so the architect's explanation matched the platform's evidence.

-- Question-level tracking (the 14-day sprint piece), first interface that let MSPs actually demonstrate progress to AWS and claim the $5,000 credit.
+- Risk exposure per question (the 14-day sprint piece): the first time the platform showed which best-practice answers would generate risk, giving MSPs the visibility they needed to demonstrate progress to AWS and claim the $5,000 credit.

 Feature Overview